PatrikAarnivaara/code-challenge-frontend/README.md

 * Reusable modal component that could wrap content in LightBox
 * Mobile view swipe between images in Lightbox instead of clicking
 * Redux or Context can simplify and improve separation of concerns
-* Get Blurhash library to work for preloading images and improve performance

 ## Setup
 1. Clone repo and open in optional IDE.